seanfreaney/fav-recipes/README.md

   - pagination buttons if the recipe list is paginated, allowing users to navigate between pages of recipes.

 __recipe_detail.html__
+This template is used to display the details of a specific recipe.
+It extends the base template for consistency and includes sections for the recipe's title, description, instructions, ingredients, categories, and status.
+If the logged-in user is the owner of the recipe, they are given options to edit or delete the recipe.
+The use of Bootstrap classes ensures the content is styled appropriately.

+- Recipe detail card displays the recipe title inside a Bootstrap card with a dark background and light text.
+- Description shows the description of the recipe.
+- Instructions displays the recipe instructions.
+The | safe filter is used to render the instructions as HTML, allowing for any HTML content in the instructions to be correctly displayed.
+- Ingredients section lists the ingredients for the recipe, showing each ingredient's name and quantity.
+- Category lists the category the recipe belongs to.
+- Status shows the status of the recipe using the get_status_display method to display the human-readable version of the status.
+- "Edit Recipe" and "Delete Recipe" buttons if the current user is the owner of the recipe, allowing them to edit or delete the recipe.

 __create_recipe.html__
+This template provides the structure for creating a new recipe, including forms for recipe details, categories, and ingredients.
+It checks if the user is authenticated before displaying the form, prompting login otherwise.
+The template leverages Django's form handling to render forms and includes JavaScript for enhanced functionality like adding more ingredient forms dynamically.
+The layout and design are consistent with the rest of the site, using Bootstrap for styling.

+- Display for a form to create a new recipe:
+  - Title and Description: Using recipe_form.
+  - Category: Using category_form.
+  - Ingredients: Using ingredient_formset, which allows multiple ingredient forms.
+  - CSRF Token: Ensures security for the form submission.
+  - Add Ingredient Button: A button to dynamically add more ingredient forms using JavaScript.
+  - Create recipe submits the form to create recipe

 - javascript dymanic functionality detailed below

 __edit_recipe.html__
+This template provides the structure for editing an existing recipe, including forms for recipe details, categories, and ingredients.
+It checks if the user is authenticated before displaying the form, prompting login otherwise.
+The template leverages Django's form handling to render forms and includes JavaScript for enhanced functionality like adding more ingredient forms dynamically.
+The layout and design are consistent with the rest of the site, using Bootstrap for styling.

+- Display for a form to edit and existing recipe:
+  - Title and Description: Using recipe_form.
+  - Category: Using category_form.
+  - Ingredients: Using ingredient_formset, which allows multiple ingredient forms.
+  - CSRF Token: Ensures security for the form submission.
+  - Add Ingredient Button: A button to dynamically add more ingredient forms using JavaScript.
+  - Update button: Submits the form to update the recipe.

 - javascript dymanic functionality detailed below

 __confirm_delete.html__